-As usual, with the Newport room, drink service was stellar.
+As usual, with the Newport room, the drink service was stellar.
 We especially enjoyed some custom-made coffee milkshakes, which kept us zoned into the action.

 Bonus Wheel Side Bet – Joe Explains, Foxwoods Trip Report

 Foxwoods has notably added a new progressive side bet for Pai Gow Poker, with a twist we had not seen before at other casinos.
 For an extra $5, you have the chance of spinning an electronic wheel for a prize as long as your bottom hand is King-high or less.
-This will not happen too frequently, but it can result in a nice consolation to hedge against a likely losing hand.
+Of course, this will not happen too frequently, but it can result in a nice consolation to hedge against a likely losing hand.

 Mistakes Were Made

-Which brings me to the Pit Boss, Fred.
+This brings me to the Pit Boss, Fred.
 This guy has been at Foxwoods for a long time.
 I would describe him as classy, knowledgeable, friendly, and above all, a gentleman.
 Not only did he correct me every time, but he did so in a way not to embarrass me.
 His explanation was with a smile on his face.
 If you have a chance to play in his pit, do it.
 He’s a real class act.